-We will entertain requests for your payload to exceed one or more of the constraints on weight, dimension, telemetry, and location.
-All waiver requests MUST be fully described including a weight table, power table, dimensioned mechanical drawings, power supply schematic, etc. AND must clearly justify how the waiver will impact your science.
-Such applications will be accepted only if we feel that the request is fully justified and if we feel that we can provide the additional resources.
+We will entertain requests for your payload to exceed one or more constraints on weight, dimension, telemetry, and location.
+All waiver requests MUST be fully described, including a weight table, power table, dimensioned mechanical drawings, power supply schematic, etc. AND must clearly justify how the waiver will impact your science.
+Such applications will be accepted only if we feel the request is fully justified and does not negatively impact HASP or surrounding payloads.
 Thus, it is strongly advised that if you decide to make a special request, you should also include a section discussing the implications if your request is not granted.
-Note that a statement that the modification will enable you to acquire more data is not sufficient to justify exceeding a constraint.
+Note that a statement that the modification will enable you to acquire more data is insufficient to justify exceeding a constraint.
 You must prove how a major scientific objective will be lost if your request is not granted.
-Note that flight applications without a fully justified waiver request describe a payload and science objectives that are achievable within all HASP constraints.
-Finally, even if a waiver is granted the student team will need to assume all risk associated with exceeding a HASP constraint including possible rejection of the payload by CSBF following compatibility testing, damage to or loss of the payload, and loss of payload data.
+Flight applications without a fully justified waiver request will have the waiver rejected.
+Finally, even if a waiver is granted, the student team will need to assume all risks associated with exceeding a HASP constraint, including possible rejection of the payload by CSBF following compatibility testing, damage to or loss of the payload, and loss of payload data.